malmriv/malmriv.github.io/_posts/2026-04-01-a-case-for-event-driven-database-integration.md

 Two Docker Compose projects make up the whole thing.

-The first one is **MariaDB**, using the LinuxServer image.
-There is nothing special here: a single container with a database, a user, and a password.
-The important bit is the volume mapping, since LinuxServer uses `/config` as its data root, not the usual `/var/lib/mysql`.
+The first one is **MariaDB**.
+The installation is very typical: a single container with a the database, a user and a password.
+The important bit is the volume mapping, since LinuxServer uses `/config` as its data root, not the usual `/var/lib/mysql` that appears (in)[https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/wordpress/] (most)[https://a-chacon.com/docker/2023/07/07/docker-compose-mariadb-phpmyadmin.html] (examples)[https://github.com/studiomitte/docker-compose-mariadb/blob/main/docker-compose.yml].
+(Yes, those are three different links; this was a proper pain to figure out).
 This matters when you need to override configuration, as we will see shortly.

 ```yaml
 services: